rentzi/netRewireAnalyze/README.md

 <img align="center" src="./heatDiffusionAdj.png" />

 _Adjacency matrices after 4000 rewirings on an initially randomly connected network.
 The rewirings are based on the heat diffusion algorithm, the first two adjacency matrices have binary connections (either 0 or 1) and the latter two normally distributed weights.
-The final connectivity pattern can vary depending on the value of the heat diffusion rate parameter_
+The final connectivity pattern can vary depending on the value of the rewiring rate parameter_

 2. Summary metrics of the networks that are in the form of adjacency matrices.
 There are metrics for both binary and weighted undirected networks (symmetric adjacency matrices).
 The metrics are
 - Path length